 Demarcation from the measure "Encouragement of tourism activities" is based on the scope of eligible activities.
 Demarcation of activities within Axis III. presented below:

-On-farm Off-farm ma 0% Support for business creation and development (312.)
+On-farm Off-farm т 0%0 Support for business creation and development (312.)
 Income rate from agricultural activity under 50% Encouragement of tourism activities (313.)
-(Development of touristic services and Development of accomodation) ricultural 50% Encouragement of tourism activities (313.) up to 2012 Development of accomodation and development of touristic services (313.) up to 2012 Income rate from agricultural activity abowe 50% Diversification into non-agricultural activity (including development of accomodation development of touristic services - 311.) from 2013
+(Development of touristic services and Development of accomodation) ricultural 50% Encouragement of tourism activities (313.) up to 2012 Development of accomodation and development of touristic services (313.) up to 2012 Income rate from agricultural activity abowe 50% development of accomodation versification into non-agricultural activity (including relopment of accomodation development of touristic services - 311.) from 2013